coetzeer/coetzeer/_posts/2018-10-15-installing-owncloud.markdown

 ## 1. OCC

-OwnCloud has a command line utility, that this playbook includes a small wrapper script for.
+OwnCloud has a command line utility, that this playbook includes a small wrapper script for (mainly because I spent ages hunting for it, only to realise website that were quoting it's use assumed you had a small wrapper set up for it).
 This has immediately proved useful as it's about the only way that you can do an import into an owncloud account if you don't want to sync everything from a remote location (e.g. importing data from an old account)

 But with OCC you can do an awful lot more than that, including doing the initial bootstrap (database and file system config), upgrades, set properties like where the log file lives, and a whole heap of other things.